evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ---
-description: How to run Tests and create Test Suites using Evidently Python library.
+description: How to run Test Suites using Evidently Python library.
 ---

 # Code examples